correlaid-paris/projects/README.md

 # Topics of the projects
 1. Analysis of health data
 2. Analysis of mobility data
-3. Analysis of patients data
+3. Analysis of patients data https://github.com/oliviermirat/MonsterMizer/
+4. Analysis of citizen science https://github.com/Liyubov/citizen_science

 # Events of CorrelAid Paris
 On 3rd of October 2019